 Other desktop options are available that offer alternatives over tower cases.
 They cannot provide the power that the hardware in tower cases offers, but some of them can deliver performance to get many types of work done and run some good game titles.

-Mini computers can be supplied as barebone or complete, and are extremely compact, like the Mac Mini or Intel NUC.
+Mini computers, like the Mac Mini or Intel NUC, can be supplied as barebone or complete and are extremely compact.

 They aren’t powerhouses but can still provide enough computing power to small office users and general use cases.

-They should have standardized SODIMM RAM to allow for easy replacement or upgradability and M.2 SSD slots for good performance storage and expandability.
+They should have standardized SODIMM RAM for easy replacement or upgradability and M.2 SSD slots for good performance storage and expandability.